Statement of Policies

 The Financial Aid Office (FAO) measures SAP at the end of each quarter.
 If the student meets all five of the conditions listed above, they remain eligible to receive federal student aid funds in the next quarter of enrollment.
 Otherwise, one of the following SAP Status designations will be assigned to the student.

 SAP Status: Financial Aid Warning

 If a student without an existing SAP Status fails to meet any or all of the five SAP conditions, the student will enter Financial Aid Warning status for their next quarter of enrollment.
-The student will be notified of this status via electronic communication from the FAO within four weeks of the end of the quarter.
+The student will be notified of this status by email from the FAO after the end of the quarter.
 The student will continue to be eligible to receive federal student aid funds while in Financial Aid Warning status.
 No action is required on the part of the student to continue to receive federal student aid funds while in Financial Aid Warning status.
-However, the student may be required to meet with an academic advisor at the Undergraduate Advising & Research (UAR) office.
-In addition, students in Financial Aid Warning status are subject to an increased Minimum Earned Units Per Quarter condition: the student must earn at least 12 units.
+Students in Financial Aid Warning status are subject to an increased Minimum Earned Units Per Quarter condition: the student must earn at least 12 units.

 Financial Aid Warning is a one-time status.
 If a student has been in Financial Aid Warning status in the past, and fails to meet any or all of the five SAP conditions for the current quarter, the student's status will be changed to Financial Aid Ineligible, bypassing Financial Aid Warning.